justincai24/landsliding-colorado/README.md

 the given version uses random forest).
 The code then provides a suite a functions for evaluating classifier performance, including regular and normalized confusion matrices, feature importances, precision-recall and receiver operating characteristic curves, and cross-validation.

+## US_Landslide_Points_Project.shp

+The shapefile that is being used by the Python code, with all of the preprocessing steps and feature data joins conducted as discussed above.
+"Project" specifies that these points have been projected into the NAD 1983 (2011) StatePlane Colorado North FIPS 0501 (Meters) spatial reference system to distinguish it from previous versions of the shapefile in various steps of preprocessing.